Clearing is how unis and colleges fill any places they still have on their courses.

 I don’t want my firm choice, can I use Clearing?

-Why hasn’t Track updated?
+Why hasn’t my application updated?

 Can I swap my firm and insurance choices now I’ve got my results?